How to Finance Home Improvements

 What types of home improvement financing are available?

-According to a survey by contractor review site Angie's List, two thirds of contractors now accept credit cards².
-Some will also allow you to pay monthly installments on a credit card rather than a lump sum.
-This is certainly a better option than cash since most cards offer some form of fraud protection.
+Credit Cards are a better option to pay for home improvements when compared to cash.
+This is because most cards provide some form of fraud protection and offer the leverage to pay the due amount in monthly installments rather than a lump sum.
 However, credit card APRs are often higher than other lines of credit and you may end up paying a large amount in financing charges if you can't pay the card off quickly.

 Large contractor services sometimes offer financing as well.
 This route may seem convenient, but be sure to compare the rates they offer with other financing options and be sure the contractor isn't getting kickbacks from the lender.
 Also don't let your choice of contractor be swayed by whether or not they offer financing.
 Choose the right company for the important job of improving your home and then decide how to proceed with financing.